 Living a Healthy Life with Chronic Conditions

 Living a Healthy Life with Chronic Conditions, Self-Management Program helps older adults manage the symptoms of chronic diseases including Type 2 Diabetes.
-This program teaches the skills needed in the day-to-day management of treatment and to maintain and/or increase one’s activities.
+This program teaches the skills needed in the day-to-day management of treatment and to maintain or increase one’s activities.

 Participants learn techniques to deal with problems, appropriate exercise and appropriate use of medications.
 They also are taught how to communicate effectively, how to manage their nutrition, and how to make decisions and evaluate new treatments.
 Classes are held once a week for 2 ½ hours for six weeks and are administered by trained lay leader, many of whom also have chronic conditions, that received 32 hours of instruction.